markleetw/blog/source/_posts/structures-n-architectures-for-optimizing-database-en.md

 ![Advanced Database Clustering](https://www.percona.com/doc/percona-xtradb-cluster/5.5/_images/cluster-diagram1.png)

-This allows each node to operate in both read or write mode, but is ultimately limited by the amount of traffic that can be transmitted between nodes (using a typical network or other high-speed communication mechanism).
-Therefore, as nodes are added, the communication and memory replication overhead increases geometrically, thus hitting severe scalability limits, often with a relatively small number of nodes.
+Every node is available to operate both reading and writing, but it's limited by the amount of traffic between nodes (usually using the typical network or other high-speed communication mechanisms).
+When the nodes are added to the cluster, the communication and memory replication overhead increases geometrically.
+Since the severe scalability limitation, it's often with a relatively fewer number of nodes.

 This solution also suffers from the same shared disk limitations of a traditional cluster, given that a growing, single large database has increasingly intensive disk I/O.